-The apple harvest is in full swing and every year we are blessed with more apples than we can eat.
-I make lots of applesauce, apple crisp, and freeze bags of peeled and spiced apples.
+The apple harvest is in full swing, and every year we are blessed with more apples than we can eat.
+I make lots of applesauce and apple crisp and freeze bags of peeled and spiced apples.
 This winter they will be ready to plunk into a pie crust and bake.
 But there is one thing I have yet to make at home—cider.

 As a young woman, many moons ago, I worked at an orchard that made its own cider and fell in love with freshly squeezed apple cider.
 Every batch was a little different depending on the apples used in that pressing but all were delicious.

 The orchard was started by the grandfather and great uncles of the present owners and included many varieties we now consider antiques such as Atrachan, Gravenstein, Baldwin, Grimes Golden, Wealthy, and Porter.
 When added to the mix along with Cortlands, Macs, Delicious and others it made for delicious cider.
 We bottled and sold it fresh as sweet cider in those pre-preservative days when it did not have to be pasteurized and old-timers came with their own barrels to fill for making hard cider.